jirsbek/SSH-keys-in-macOS-Sierra-keychain/README.md

 ## Solution
 There is a possible solution – after usage of `ssh-add -K <key>` (it's recommended to use absolute path of keys) call command `ssh-add -A` on every startup of macOS.

-Just add .plist with the following content to the path `~/Library/LaunchAgents/` or create one with Lingon app (https://www.peterborgapps.com/lingon/):
+Just add .plist with the following content to the path `~/Library/LaunchAgents/`:

 ```
 <?xml version="1.0" encoding="UTF-8"?>